Navigate:

 Share:

-Learn more about fastfetch
+Learn more about Fastfetch

 Fastfetch is a command-line system information tool written in C that queries and displays hardware and software configuration details similar to Neofetch but with significantly faster execution times.
 The tool works by directly interfacing with operating system APIs and reading system files to collect data about components including CPU, GPU, memory, kernel version, desktop environment, and various other system attributes.
 It supports extensive customization through configuration files and command-line flags that control which modules are displayed, how data is formatted using template strings with positional placeholders, and how the ASCII logo and color scheme are rendered.
 The architecture prioritizes minimal dependencies and efficient system calls to achieve sub-millisecond execution on most platforms, making it suitable for shell prompts and frequent invocations.
 Cross-platform compatibility is achieved through platform-specific detection code paths that handle differences between Linux, macOS, Windows, and BSD systems.